 As data privacy continues to grow in importance and more regulations are introduced, SOC 2 compliance is only going to become more important.
 Just a few reasons why it’s important:

 - Companies can lose out on business without it, or vice versa; they can gain a competitive advantage over slower-to-move competitors.

 - It’s cheaper than a massive data breach

 - It enhances a company’s reputation and trustworthiness

 However, SOC 2 isn’t the only kind of SOC report around; there are two others:

 - SOC 1: Reports on internal controls of financial reporting for assuring users their financial info is handled securely and generated for other auditors.
 This can actually be required for some organizations to comply with, i.e., publicly traded companies.

 - SOC 3: Reports on the same 5 TSCs as SOC 2 but is publicly available to anyone with only a highly-level of information since SOC 2 contain highly sensitive infrastructure outlines.

-Justuno is SOC 2 Type II compliant in the TSCs: Security, Availability, and Processing Integrity as certified by Dansa, D’Arata, Soucia LLP in 2021.
+Justuno is SOC 2 Type II compliant in the TSCs: Security, Availability, and Processing Integrity and was recertified again in 2023.
 As a SaaS platform that constantly handles personal data and often sensitive information, it’s important to Justuno that we uphold and maintain the most stringent standards of security, integrity, and privacy.